jfobrycki/resources/README.md

 - [Jeezy](https://github.com/harrystevens/jeezy): a JavaScript library for manipulating data.
 It provides lots of useful functions and has no dependencies, so it won't add a lot of code to your project.
 - [AddFIPS](https://github.com/fitnr/addfips)
   : AddFIPS is a tool for adding state or county FIPS codes to files that contain just the names of those geographies.

+## Data scraping

+- [All the Places](https://globaleclipse.com/): A project to extract GeoJSON from the web focusing on websites that have 'store locator' pages.

 ## Textures / Patterns